I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pset_dma_engine_state.md

 UID : NC:hdaudio.PSET_DMA_ENGINE_STATE
 title : PSET_DMA_ENGINE_STATE
 author : windows-driver-content
-description : The SetDmaEngineState routine sets the state of one or more DMA engines to the Running, Stopped, Paused, or Reset state.The function pointer type for a SetDmaEngineState routine is defined as old-location : audio\setdmaenginestate.htm old-project : audio ms.assetid : 05cfb827-e143-4d77-b378-e02dd381e429
+description : The SetDmaEngineState routine sets the state of one or more DMA engines to the Running, Stopped, Paused, or Reset state.The function pointer type for a SetDmaEngineState routine is defined as: old-location : audio\setdmaenginestate.htm old-project : audio ms.assetid : 05cfb827-e143-4d77-b378-e02dd381e429